pabliqe/slugtenberg/README.md

 <img alt="Animated image showing how duplicating a folder creates a new article" src="https://www.dropbox.com/s/3egsya7fpc6ym3v/folders.gif?raw=1">

 So take this for example: `testing/intro.md` or `testing/data.yml` files will handle data for `testing/index.html` view.

-On the other hand, global data is handled by `src/data` folder making media and data available to *any view*.
+On the other hand, global data will be handled by `src/data` folder making media and data available to *any view*.

 # Getting started
 This instructions assume you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node](https://nodejs.org/es/download/) installed on your machine.